Mobile TeleSystems Public Joint Stock Company (MBT) – key numbers that make it a Strong Buy For Now

 Mobile TeleSystems Public Joint Stock Company (MBT): Who are the competitors?

-The company’s main competitors (and peers) include Vodafone Group Plc (VOD) that is trading 27.59% up over the past 12 months and Orange S.A.
-(ORAN) that is -1.12% lower over the same period.
+The company’s main competitors (and peers) include Vodafone Group Plc (VOD) that is trading 33.84% up over the past 12 months and Orange S.A.
+(ORAN) that is 2.07% higher over the same period.
 Turkcell Iletisim Hizmetleri A.S.
-(TKC) is -8.77% down on the 1-year trading charts.
+(TKC) is 0.43% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -14.46% from the last report on Feb 11, 2021 to stand at a total of 6.49 million short shares sold with a short interest ratio of 1.37.